 So I did the only brave thing a farm girl could do.
 I woke up Dan.

 What about Maggie????

 Thankfully, Dan loves some good fox drama so half-awake he bumbled downstairs to listen more closely.
 Finally he opened up the mudroom door and Ruby went tearing off across the yard–whether it was after the fox or she just really had to go the bathroom, I don’t know.
 But the fox either quieted down, or disappeared.
 Hopefully, the later.

 Dan came back upstairs to find me and Mary standing in the hallway waiting for a full report.

-Unlike many nights in this house lately, we'd played musical beds at some point in the nighttime hours.
-We stopped for a moment in the hall, discussed the fox, my concerns over the animals, maybe it was time to get some bullets for his gun, the fact that the little person sleeping in bed with me had slept through her need to go the bathroom, and was sleeping fitfully and kicking, and did I set his alarm for 5:30?
+Unlike many nights in this house lately, we’d played musical beds at some point in the nighttime hours.
+We stopped for a moment in the hall, discussed the fox, my concerns over the animals, maybe it was time to get some bullets for his gun as we already had an assembled AR-10 rifle.
+The fact that the little person sleeping in bed with me had slept through her need to go the bathroom, and was sleeping fitfully and kicking, and did I set his alarm for 5:30?